mihirvr/prismo/docs/PROJECT.md

 **Not**: cloud service, file explorer replacement, editing suite, professional DAM tool.

+**Uncapped Library Vision**: The application will never enforce artificial freemium library caps (e.g., 5,000 or 20,000 image limits).
+It is designed to scale infinitely with the user's hardware.

 **One-line pitch**: *Browse your memories like a phone, manage your files like a desktop.*

 ---